Batavia (1628 ship): Murders

 Cornelisz's first deliberate act was to have all weapons and food supplies commandeered and placed under his control.
-He then moved a group of soldiers, led by Wiebbe Hayes, to nearby West Wallabi Island (located roughly 8.7 km to the northwest), under the pretense of having them search for water.
+He then moved a group of soldiers, led by Wiebbe Hayes, to nearby West Wallabi Island (located roughly 8.7 km to the northwest), under the pretence of having them search for water.
 They were told to send smoke signals when they found water and they would then be rescued.
 Convinced that they would be unsuccessful, he then left them there to die, taking complete control of the remaining survivors.

 Cornelisz never committed any of the murders himself, although he tried and failed to poison a baby (who was eventually strangled).
 Instead, he coerced others into doing it for him, usually under the pretense that the victim had committed a crime such as theft.
 Cornelisz and his henchmen had originally murdered to save themselves, but eventually they began to kill for pleasure or out of habit.
 Cornelisz planned to reduce the island's population to around 45 so that their supplies would last as long as possible.
 He also feared that many of the survivors remained loyal to the Dutch East India Company.
 In total, Cornelisz's followers murdered at least 110 men, women, and children.
 A small number of women were kept as sex slaves; among them was Jans, who Cornelisz reserved for himself.

-In the May 2025 issue of the International Journal of Maritime History, Dutch academic and cultural psychologist Jacob Koehler published an article entitled "The Batavia disaster: A new scenario to explain the massacre after the shipwreck", in which he argued that the "unlikely story about a mad heretic" which has been repeated for 400 years may be wrong.
+In 2025, Dutch academic and cultural psychologist Jaco Koehler argued that the "unlikely story about a mad heretic" which has been repeated for 400 years may be wrong.
 He proposed an alternative theory that rather than a dastardly plot, ordinary men were driven to terrible acts by starvation.